ERPLibre/erplibre-3D-printing-addons/superslicer_server_api/README.md

 ---

 The API server for accessing SuperSlicer from the web.
-It allows slice a 3D model with specific settings passed as a JSON, download the G-code file result.
+It is the possible to slice a 3D model with specific settings passed as a JSON and to download the G-code file result.
 This is a basic server that runs from the command line (not as a service).
 One can create a service to use the **_run.sh_** script file.